pharaox/carnalitas_x_agot/README.md

 If slavery is forbidden by a ruler's liege, slavery actions performed by this ruler may have different consequences depending on whether the violation is considered a capital crime, a non-capital crime, or neither by the liege.

-* Enslaving is considered a capital crime, unless the liege's culture has one of the *Slavery Embraced* or *Thralls* [cultural parameters](#slavery-cultural-parameters).
+* Enslaving is considered a capital crime, unless the liege's faith has one of the *Accepted* or *Thralls* religious doctrines.
-* Performing other slavery actions (except freeing or ransoming) is considered a non-capital crime, unless the liege's culture has one of the *Slavery Embraced* or *Thralls* [cultural parameters](#slavery-cultural-parameters).
+* Performing other slavery actions (except freeing or ransoming) is considered a non-capital crime, unless the liege's faith has one of the *Accepted* or *Thralls* religious doctrines.

 If a ruler actually breaks the slavery law of their liege, this is punished by adding an opinion modifier to the liege with 3 different levels of harshness, depending on the severity of the violation: